 - Provide your baby with wooden blocks with different textures

-This is a vital development period for your baby.
+This is a vital period for your baby vision development.
 At this stage, infants are gaining a better awareness of their overall body and how to coordinate their vision with their body movements.
 As your baby starts to crawl, this will improve their eye-hand-foot-body coordination.

 American Optometric Association advises parents to encourage crawling rather than walking to enhance their babies’ eye-hand-foot-body coordination.